Midland

 Income figures position the area below 75% of locations analysed nationally by AreaSearch

 AreaSearch's latest postcode level ATO data for financial year 2023 shows that Midland's median income is $54,472 and average income is $65,951.
-This contrasts with Greater Perth's figures of a median income of $60,748 and an average income of $80,248.
-Based on Wage Price Index growth of 9.62% since financial year 2023, current estimates for Midland would be approximately $59,712 (median) and $72,295 (average) as of September 2025.
-Census data reveals that household incomes in Midland are at the 9th percentile, while personal income is at the 31st percentile.
-Income analysis shows that the largest segment comprises 28.8% earning between $1,500 and $2,999 weekly (2,094 residents).
+This is below Greater Perth's figures of a median income of $60,748 and an average income of $80,248.
+Based on Wage Price Index growth of 9.62% from financial year 2023 to September 2025, estimated incomes would be approximately $59,712 (median) and $72,295 (average).
+Census data indicates household incomes are at the 9th percentile while personal income is at the 31st percentile.
+The largest income segment comprises 28.8% earning $1,500 - $2,999 weekly, with 2,094 residents in this range.
+This pattern is similar to regional levels where 32.0% occupy this income range.
 Housing affordability pressures are severe, with only 78.3% of income remaining after housing costs, ranking at the 6th percentile.

 Frequently Asked Questions - Income